ChrisWojcik/single-page-nav/README.md

 the active section on the page.
 * 'updateHash' - If true, updates the browser's url to include the hash when clicking on the links.
 (Default is false)
+* 'filter' - By default, the plugin will be applied to all links within the container, use this to filter out certain links using jquery's built in filter method (e.g. ':not(.external)')
+* 'beforeStart' - This function will fire when a user clicks on a link but before the scrolling animation starts
+* 'onComplete' - This function will fire when the scrolling animation completes

 ## Limitations